jaspervdj/talks/2017-uofmd-practical-haskell/slides.md

 . . .

-A great Haskell feature is that allows you to write both slow and fast code!
+A great Haskell feature is that it allows you to write both slow and fast code!

 ## Haskell is flexible